HugoBrunet13/NFT-Marketplace-Auction/README.md

 **NB:** Run  `npx hardhat test .\test\Marketplace-test.js` to only run test cases of the `Marketplace.sol` contract

 ## Next steps?
-* Give more controle on an existing auction to his creator.
+* Give more control on an existing auction to his creator.
 Example:
     * Update endtime of an existing auction
     * Cancel auction with automatic refund
 * Enable auction creator to accept multiple ERC20 Token for payment